Offerings

 This offering plate with a stack of five propitious fruits was probably affixed to one of the bed posts for a couple as a wish for male children and longevity.
 The plate sits on a base draped with a stylized ritual cloth and embellished with carved leaves and holds a pomegranate on top to symbolize fertility and the four peaches below are symbols of longevity.

-This dark wood carving is a Guanyin manifestation called “white hooded,” “white clad” or “white robed” Guanyin derived from the many paintings where she is clad in white.
-Although wood carvings usually portray her clothed in red, this finely carved version of her is covered in a thick lacquer coat that darkens naturally over time and darkens even more when honored on a home altar with daily prayers and offerings that include smoky candles and burning incense.
+This lacquer woodcarving is a Guanyin manifestation called “white hooded,” “white clad” or “white robed” Guanyin derived from the many paintings where she is clad in white.
+Although wood carvings usually portray her clothed in red, this finely carved version is covered in a lacquer coat that darkens naturally over time and darkens even more when honored on a home altar with daily prayers and offerings of smoky candles and burning incense.

 This terracotta head was crafted during the Majapahit Empire in Java and was either part of a Hindu bas-relief frieze or made as a freestanding figurine.
 Most figures found are small decapitated heads with no bodies, and it is very rare to find a complete figure with a naturalistic facial expression.
 As with many heads, this one displays Javanese facial features, hairstyles and ear ornamentation typical of the period.
 It has a naturalistic facial expression and wears large round coiled earrings, possibly suggesting it represented someone of the upper classes.
 It is in very good condition given its age and use and is mounted on a metal stand.
 This items pairs with Majapahit Terracotta Head 1137.